tarantool-php/client/README.md

 ### SQL protocol

-Below is an example of the SQL execute request.
+The following are examples of SQL protocol requests.
 For more detailed information and examples please see the [official documentation](https://www.tarantool.io/en/doc/2.2/tutorials/sql_tutorial/).
 *Note that SQL is supported only as of Tarantool 2.0.*